-colleges who are primarily from families in the top two SES guintiles (the top 40 percent).62
+colleges who are primarily from families in the top two SES quintiles (the top 40 percent).

-Moreover, we find that considering race and ethnicity in admissions is advantageous even if ethnicity and class. the sole objective is to increase class diversity at selective colleges.
-Indeed, our models that We therefore find no evidence that considering applicants' race and ethnicity hampers efforts consider applicants' SES and race/ethnicity in tandem would result in a larger enrollment share to increase class diversity at selective colleges. for students from the bottom SES quintile and Race-conscious and SES-conscious admissions a smaller enrollment share for students from practices complement one another and would the top SES quintile than our models that only achieve the most diverse class of students consider applicants' SES (Table 4).63 attending selective colleges when used in tandem.
+Moreover, we find that considering race and ethnicity in admissions is advantageous even if the sole objective is to increase class diversity at selective colleges.
+Indeed, our models that consider applicants' SES and race/ethnicity in tandem would result in a larger enrollment share for students from the bottom SES quintile and a smaller enrollment share for students from the top SES quintile than our models that only consider applicants' SES (Table 4).

-For example, under an admissions scheme that considers applicants' academic merit, SES, and race/ethnicity (Model 1), the share of students at selective colleges from families in the bottom SES quintile would increase from 8.2 percent to 14.1 percent, while the share of students from families in the top SES quintile would decrease from 58.1 percent to 43.5 percent.64 To be fair, considering academic merit alone (Model 3) would also achieve more class diversity at selective colleges than the status quo today - in this case, students from families in the bottom and top SES guintiles would make up 10.4 percent and 53.3 percent of the enrolled class, respectively.
+For example, under an admissions scheme that considers applicants' academic merit, SES, and race/ethnicity (Model 1), the share of students at selective colleges from families in the bottom SES quintile would increase from 8.2 percent to 14.1 percent, while the share of students from families in the top SES quintile would decrease from 58.1 percent to 43.5 percent.
+To be fair, considering academic merit alone (Model 3) would also achieve more class diversity at selective colleges than the status quo today - in this case, students from families in the bottom and top SES guintiles would make up 10.4 percent and 53.3 percent of the enrolled class, respectively.
 Still, the use of race/ethnicity in admissions would produce more class diversity than a nationwide ban on race-conscious admissions practices.
-In part, this is because prohibiting the consideration of race discourages some students from underrepresented racial/ ethnic groups from applying to selective institutions,65 and these students are more likely to come from low-SES backgrounds.66 In short, race-conscious admissions practices lead to an applicant pool that is more diverse by both race/
+In part, this is because prohibiting the consideration of race discourages some students from underrepresented racial/ ethnic groups from applying to selective institutions, and these students are more likely to come from low-SES backgrounds.
+In short, race-conscious admissions practices lead to an applicant pool that is more diverse by both race/ ethnicity and class.